Pennsylvania Highlands Community College

 College in Johnstown, Pennsylvania, U.S.

 Pennsylvania Highlands Community College is a public community college in Johnstown, Pennsylvania, United States.
 Satellite sites are provided in Altoona (Blair County), Ebensburg (northern Cambria County), Somerset (Somerset County), and Huntingdon (Huntingdon County).

-Admissions
+Overview

+Commissioners of Cambria County voted to establish a community college in 1993, with a 15-member Board of Trustees appointed by October.
+Dr. John O. Hunter became the founding President the next year.
+Cambria County Area Community College, as it was then known, offered its first classes on September 5, 1994.
+It was renamed to Pennsylvania Highlands Community College in 2004.
+After years with the nickname "the college without walls", it opened its Richland Campus in 2007.

+In addition to its main campus, the college now also has locations in Altoona, Ebensburg, Huntingdon, and Somerset.

 Pennsylvania Highlands Community College grants admissions to individuals who have successfully earned a high school diploma or a GED high school equivalency.
 Standardized tests such as SAT's are not required.
 Pennsylvania Highlands accepts applications year round and admits students on a rolling basis.